Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Empirical Applications

 The excellent point forecast performance of the MDN can be partly attributed to the noncausal specification itself.
 By explicitly modeling the anticipative dynamics, the MAR(0,1) process captures the locally explosive behavior of natural gas prices, a feature that the purely causal models employed by \cite{BaumeisterGas2025} cannot accommodate.
-Furthermore, the MDN outperforms the alternative density forecasting methods in terms of MSPE.
-Detailed results are reported in the Online Appendix.
+The gains are concentrated at short- to medium-term horizons (1--9 months), where the nonlinear dynamics inherent to noncausal processes exert their strongest influence and prove particularly effective at capturing the explosive episodes observed in natural gas prices.
+At longer horizons, mean-reverting forces dominate the predictive signal, diminishing the comparative advantage of our approach, although the MDN remains highly competitive.
+Furthermore, the MDN outperforms the alternative density forecasting methods in terms of RMSE.
+Additional results are reported in the Online Appendix.